Autoparallel/site/content/longform/green_home/green_home_init.md

 I do this with all of my services that I need to reach and I can also do things like reverse proxy `proxmox.green.home` to both IP addresses of my nodes, pick a default, but if the default IP is unresponsive, use the other.
 Reverse proxy and DNS are my most used LAN tools.
 Reverse proxy is also massively useful for WAN forwarding as well.
+I use this for my VPN so I can access it from a publicly known domain name managed with dynamic DNS as I mentioned before.

 Local TLS is really not necessary in my case, but Caddy does it for free and I'll take the minor improvement.
 I just take the cert file and put it on the devices I commonly use to connect.